stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 The workflow is integrated in the , a web-based platform to support clinical studies involving the examination and/or the annotation of digital pathology images.

 To assess the interoperability of WRROC, we recorded the provenance of the same exemplary workflow in two different execution platforms.
-In the first case, the workflow was executed with the StreamFlow WMS, for which the Provenance Run Crate implementation is discussed in Section [1.3.4](#streamflow){reference-type="ref" reference="streamflow"}.
+In the first case, the workflow was executed with the StreamFlow WMS, for which the Provenance Run Crate implementation is discussed in Section [1.3.4](#streamflow).
-In the second case, we executed the CWL workflow with cwltool and converted the resulting CWLProv RO to a Provenance Run Crate with the runcrate tool (Section [1.3.1](#runcrate){reference-type="ref" reference="runcrate"}).
+In the second case, we executed the CWL workflow with cwltool and converted the resulting CWLProv RO to a Provenance Run Crate with the runcrate tool (Section [1.3.1](#runcrate)).

 The RO-Crates obtained in the two cases \[[Colonnelli 2023a], [Leo 2023]\] are very similar to each other, differing only in a few details: for instance, \[[Colonnelli 2023a]\] includes the StreamFlow configuration file and has separate files for the workflow and the two tools, while \[[Leo 2023]\] has the workflow and the tools stored in a single file (CWL's "packed" format).
 Apart from these minor differences, the description of the computation is essentially the same.